ms1450/ms1450.github.io/_posts/2022-09-08-AMAT-LSS-AI-and-Robotics.markdown

 tags: [AI, AMAT, LSS, Societal Responsibility, Automation]
 image:
   path: '/assets/img/headers/amat.webp'
-  alt: DALL-E Image depicting a futuristic cityscape with AMAT, LSS, AI, and Robotics.
+  alt: DALL-E Image of Robot created using small geometric shapes in a monochrome design on a black background.
 ---

 In his article “Artificial Intelligence and Society: A Furtive Transformation,” Kile walks through the different aspects of our lives that are impacted by the introduction of automation machine-aided thinking (AMAT) and Large-Scale social systems (LSS).
 While I agree with much of what he says in his article, I disagree on certain factors.
 We are at a point today where returning to sustained living before the introduction of AMAT is no longer possible.